llm-bible/llm-bible.github.io/_publications/toy2024metacognition.markdown

 ---
 layout: publication
-title: Metacognition Is All You Need Using Introspection In Generative Agents To Improve Goal45;directed Behavior
+title: Metacognition Is All You Need Using Introspection In Generative Agents To Improve Goal-directed Behavior
 authors: Toy Jason, Macadam Josh, Tabor Phil
 conference: "Arxiv"
 year: 2024